Find Product

 Decide how your drivers should be covered

-• Named drivers: often suits smaller fleets where the same people use the same vehicles regularly.
+• Named drivers: suits smaller fleets where the same people use the same vehicles regularly.

-• Any authorised driver: reduces admin for businesses with multiple employees, shift work, or shared vehicle use.
+• Any-driver: reduces admin for businesses with multiple employees, shift work or shared vehicle use.

 4